nhrap-hazus/FAST/README.md

    - [x] **Add Anaconda to my PATH environment variable**
    - [x] Register Anaconda as my default Python
    - [x] Install Anaconda for local user, rather than all users

+ 4. FAST will automatically check for HazPy updates each time it is opened.
+If you experience errors during this process, please try uninstalling Anaconda and reinstalling the latest version.

 ## Documentation

 Please see the Help folder for building data guidance, FAST case study information (coming soon), and a brief video demonstration of FAST: https://github.com/nhrap-hazus/FAST/tree/master/Help